marvinhm/basket_goods/README.md

 ### Starting DB
-- This project uses mongoDB to store collections for Orders (and also for Products).
+- This project uses mongoDB to store collections for Orders and persist data (and also for Products).
 To use it download (https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/)

 - Then start mongod to start db server (leave running)
 ```